genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

-you click "No", the file will not be linked into the group folder but the group's users will still be able to find the file through the File Search box (for instance, if you tell them the accession of the file), in File Provenance and through the Experiment Browser.
+you click "No", the file will not be linked into the group folder but the group's users will still be able to find the file through the File Search box (for instance, if you tell them the accession of the file), in File Provenance and through the :ref:`experiment-browser`.

-.. note:: **What is the differance between linking and copying?**
+.. note:: **What is the difference between linking and copying?**

           We use the word "linking" and not "copying", because in Genestack, adding a file to a folder does not physically create a duplicate of